cloud-native-principles/cloud-native-principles/README.md

 **How are cloud native systems deployed?**

 Cloud native applications are deployed onto immutable infrastructure \(generic host servers that support orchestration \[7\]\).
-Cloud native applications also have all of their dependencies packaged with them during the build phase which is then used for deployment \[4\].
-Cloud native applications are not changed after deployment.
+Cloud native applications not changed after deployment.
 New features for an application are rolled out as new artifacts and configuration \(e.g. containers\)

 **How are cloud native systems configured?**